rishit2003/Encryption/README.md

 ideally we would also add a mobile, web interface, or any sort of gui, in order to increase usability and make users happy.

 main implementations :
-incrpytion method
+encryption method
 decryption method
-password strength evaluation based on typical bad password habits : this would display the type of vulnerbilities a user might have for a given password, so they would know how to improve it while also not forcing the user to change it
+password strength evaluation based on typical bad password habits : this would display the type of vulnerabilities a user might have for a given password, so they would know how to improve it while also not forcing the user to change it